core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

    * Notifications
    */

-  notification yang-library-change {
+  notification yang-library-update {
     description
-      "Generated when the set of modules and submodules supported by the server has changed.";
+      "Generated when any YANG library information on the server has changed.";

-    leaf hash {
+    leaf checksum {
       type leafref {
-        path "/lib:modules-state/lib:hash";
+        path "/yanglib:yang-library/yanglib:checksum";
       }
       mandatory true;
       description
-        "New hash value.";
+        "Contains the YANG library checksum or digest for the updated YANG library at the time the notification is generated.";
     }
   }
 }